In my Wednesdays' Wisdom segment here on Blogger for 1/9/2019 (which was two weeks ago), I discussed some facts re the bird type known as Cormorants.

-Within that post I included interesting facts about these avian beauties and I mentioned that these birds are included in volume three of my Words In Our Beak book series.*
+Part of that post I includes interesting facts about these avian beauties and I mentioned that these birds are included in volume three of my Words In Our Beak book series.*

-One of the matters the story re Cormorants featured there discusses, which is an aside to facts re this bird, is explains this bird type type is part of a carousel NYC in which the animals a person rides upon is made up of animals rendered in the likeness of creatures who frequent the Hudson Valley which includes cormorants.
+The animals a person rides upon in that particular merry-go-round are made up of animals rendered in the likeness of creatures who frequent the Hudson Valley, which includes cormorants.

 The following photographs show what the cormorant (the black bird to the right in the first one and at the far left in the second one) within that carousel looks like...